-McLaren’s Alonso to miss Monaco GP to race at Indy 500
+Fernando Alonso to miss Monaco GP to race at Indy 500

-WOKING, England (AP) — McLaren says Fernando Alonso will race for the team at the Indianapolis 500 and miss the Monaco Grand Prix.
+Two-time Formula One champion Fernando Alonso will race for McLaren at the Indianapolis 500 on May 28 in a surprise switch that will see the Spanish driver miss the Monaco Grand Prix on the same day.

-McLaren will be racing in the famous race in the United States for the first time in 38 years.
+It will be Alonso’s first drive in the biggest car race in the United States as he steps up his bid to win what he regards as the “Triple Crown” of motor sport: the Monaco GP, the Indianapolis 500 and the Le Mans 24 Hours race.

-The Indy 500 and the Monaco GP both take place on May 28.
+“It’s a tough challenge,” said the 35-year-old Alonso, who has twice won in Monaco and hasn’t competed at Le Mans.
+“But I’m up for it.”

-McLaren says the Monaco GP will be the only Formula One race Alonso will miss.
-The British-based team hasn’t announced who will replace Alonso for the race.
+McLaren made the announcement on Wednesday, saying the Monaco GP will be the only Formula One race that Alonso will miss.
+The British-based team hasn’t announced who will replace Alonso for the most glitzy race on the F1 calendar.

 Most Read Stories